precision-sustainable-ag/PSARafiki-AutoSfM/README.md

 ## Requirements

-- **Agisoft Metashape License**: A valid license for Agisoft Metashape is required to execute the processing scripts.
+- **Agisoft Metashape**: A valid license for Agisoft Metashape is required to execute the processing scripts along with the Agisoft python package.
 - **Compute Resources**: Adequate computing power (CPU, GPU, and memory) is necessary to handle large datasets and complex processing tasks.
 - **Python 3.11**: The scripts are developed and tested using Python 3.11.
 - **Image Data**: Requires a set of overlapping images with a minimum of 75% side and front overlap for optimal 3D reconstruction.